How to Compost

 Step Four – It’s ready to use!

 After 9 to 12 months your compost should be ready.
 It will have turned into a crumbly, dark material which gives off an earthy, fresh aroma.
 Lift the compost bin slightly, or open the hatch, and fork out the nice earthy mixture.

 Your compost is ideal for garden beds, veg patches, hanging baskets and as a soil improver.

 Getting the right recipe

-To have a succesful compost heap, you need to ensure you get the right mix of both brown dry material (cardboard, leaves, egg shells) and green wet material (garden trimmings, peelings and pulps).
+To have a successful compost heap, you need to ensure you get the right mix of both brown dry material (cardboard, leaves, egg shells) and green wet material (garden trimmings, peelings and pulps).
 It’s important that this balance is kept to prevent your heap from becoming too wet or too dry.

 A Wormery is a highly effective food digester that converts ordinary kitchen food waste into compost and liquid feed, all thanks to the Tiger worms that live inside!
 Although a small amount of garden waste can be added to a wormery, it is best to use a standard compost bin if you have large amounts.
 They’re not fond of woody thick material either.